admindatahandbook/book/05_02_state_of_physical_security.md

 ![IMAGE of a commercial zero-footprint thin client Wyse Zero Clients for VMware 5020-P25](assets/images/Dell-Wyse-LargePNG.png)

-#### Biometric authentication (fingerprint, etc)
+#### Biometric authentication

 Biometrics are physical and biological features unique to individuals.
-Biometric authentication is the use of biometric features to verify the identity of individual users.
+Biometric authentication is the use of biometric features to verify the identity of individual users, such as fingerprints or iris scans.
 By verifying the user’s identity based on stored information about authorized users, biometrics can be used to authenticate authorized access to access computers, analysis computers, and access rooms.
 The main components of such an access system includes the biometric sensor itself, which is connected to a database that contains the set of validated users, and controls either the physical or electronic lockouts for a given system (e.g. entering a room or logging into a computer).

 > The aforementioned CASD SD-Box has an integrated biometric fingerprint sensor.